kcharwood/homebridge-weather-station/README.md

 ## Choose your weather service

 This plugin supports multiple weather services.
 Each has it's own advantages.
 The following table shows a comparison to help you choosing one.
+You can add more services easily by forking the project and submitting a pull request.

 |                            |            Dark Sky (recommended)            |                   Weather Underground (legacy)                   |
 |----------------------------|:--------------------------------------------:|:----------------------------------------------------------------:|